 The Frankfurt Motor Show for the year will surely bring a lot of amazing automobiles and concepts to the foray.
-And to begin proceedings we have the hydrogen fuel-cell powered Mercedes-Benz F125 concept that promises an average of 105 mpg.
-Taking cue from the S-Class coupe for its roofline, and the Mercedes CLS for the six-bar grille, the car is a four-seater sedan-styled model with a 470-liter boot.
+And to begin proceedings, we have the hydrogen fuel-cell powered Mercedes-Benz F125 concept that promises an average of 105 mpg.
+Taking a cue from the S-Class coupe for its roofline and the Mercedes CLS for the six-bar grille, the car is a four-seater sedan-styled model with a 470-liter boot.